smilofoundation/SmiloWallet-extension/SMILO_README.md

 # Smilo Readme

-This readme contains an overview of the changes made by the Smilo team to get the MetaMask browser plugin working on the Smilo Blockchain.
+This readme serves as an extra readme documenting the knowledge gathered by the Smilo team while working on the Smilo Browser Extension.
+It also contains an overview of the changes made by the Smilo team.

 ## Creating a new release